filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 - _Sealed sectors_, which may or may not actually contain data, but for which the provider is rewarded for capacity provided to the network.
 - _Unsealed sectors_, which are used when storing data deals, as retrievals happen from unsealed sectors.

-Originally, the Lotus miner was the component with storage access.
-This resulted in miner hardware using internal disks, directly attached storage shelves like [JBODs](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#JBOD), Network-Attached-Storage (NAS), or a storage cluster.
+Originally, `lotus-miner` was the component with storage access.
+This resulted in `lotus-miner` hardware using internal disks, directly attached storage shelves like [JBODs](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#JBOD), Network-Attached-Storage (NAS), or a storage cluster.
 However, this design introduced a bottleneck on the Lotus miner.

 More recently, Lotus has added a more scalable storage access solution in which workers can also be assigned storage access.
 This removes the bottleneck from the Lotus miner.
 Low-latency storage access is critical because of the impact on storage proving processes.